-1.5.3 Time scope
+1.7 Time scope

-The study took the period of about 5 months that is from December to May 2019.
-The study was on domestic violence and students' academic performance from 2015-2017.
+The study took the period of about 5 months that is from August 2018 to May 2019.

-1.6 Significance of the study
+1.8 Significance of the study

-The study was to help students to improve on academic performance as their parents learn't not to cause domestic violence, hence influencing students to feel secure and concentrate on their studies.
-The students was also to be influence to fight domestic violence because they were to learn that it can cause poor academic performance and other problems.
+The study helped students to improve on academic performance as their parents will learn not to cause domestic violence, hence influencing students to feel secure and concentrate on their studies.
+The students will also be influence to fight domestic violence because they will learn that it can cause poor academic performance and other problems.

-The study was important to parents who learn't that domestic violence can affect their children in many ways including academic performance, so they will fight it.
+The study was important to parents who will learn that domestic violence can affect their children in many ways including academic performance, so they will fight it.

-The study was also provide more information to government bodies and NGOs in particular those which deal with the welfare and education of students.
-So they helped to control domestic violence in order to improve academic violence in schools.
+The study provided more information to government bodies and NGOs in particular those which deal with the welfare and education of students.
+So they will help control domestic violence in order to improve academic violence in schools.